JojoBaPb/airbnb-clone-project/README.md

     Purpose: Continuous Integration and Continuous Deployment systems to automate testing and deployment.

     Use in Project: Automates code testing and deployment to improve delivery speed and maintain code quality with every change.

+Database Design

+The database is structured to efficiently handle all core functionalities of the Airbnb Clone, including user interactions, property listings, bookings, payments, and reviews.
+Below are the key entities, their essential fields, and their relationships.

+Users

+Represents both guests and hosts.

+Key Fields:

+    id – Primary key

+    username – Unique identifier for login

+    email – Contact email

+    is_host – Boolean indicating if user can list properties

+    date_joined – Timestamp for when the user registered

+Relationships:

+    A user can create multiple property listings (if is_host).

+    A user can make multiple bookings.

+    A user can leave multiple reviews.

+ Properties

+Represents listings that can be booked.

+Key Fields:

+    id – Primary key

+    title – Property name

+    description – Text description of the property

+    location – City or GPS coordinates

+    price_per_night – Cost of one night’s stay

+Relationships:

+    Each property is owned by one user (host).

+    A property can have many bookings.

+    A property can have many reviews.

+ Bookings

+Represents reservations made by users.

+Key Fields:

+    id – Primary key

+    user_id – References the user who booked

+    property_id – References the booked property

+    check_in_date – Start date of booking

+    check_out_date – End date of booking

+Relationships:

+    A booking belongs to one user.

+    A booking is for one property.

+    A booking may be linked to one payment.

+ Payments

+Tracks payments made for bookings.

+Key Fields:

+    id – Primary key

+    booking_id – References the booking paid for

+    amount – Total payment amount

+    status – e.g., pending, completed, failed

+    payment_date – Timestamp of the transaction

+Relationships:

+    Each payment is associated with one booking.

+ Reviews

+Allows users to review properties.

+Key Fields:

+    id – Primary key

+    user_id – References the reviewer

+    property_id – References the reviewed property

+    rating – Numeric score (e.g., 1–5)

+    comment – Text review

+Relationships:

+    A review is written by one user.

+    A review is linked to one property.

+🔗 Entity Relationships Summary

+    One User can have many Properties and Bookings.

+    One Property can have many Bookings and Reviews.

+    One Booking is linked to one User, one Property, and optionally one Payment.

+    One Review is linked to one User and one Property.